 which is around 400 yards from the stadium

 Post Code for SAT NAV: BB10 4BX

-that are in walking distance of Turf Moor, Burnley
+in walking distance of Turf Moor, Burnley Central and

-is around a 20 minute walk away from the ground and is
+20 minute walk away from the ground and is mostly

-mostly served by local trains.
-Manchester Road is a 15
+served by local trains.
+Manchester Road is a 15 minute

-minute walk away and is served by the faster express
+walk away and is served by the faster express service.